 Movement is a gift.
 Don’t look at it as a chore — take advantage of the gift.

-And never forget to stop smiling.
+And never stop smiling.